Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Time-Reversed Young's Experiment

-The construction of the interference fringes (\ref{eq:It}) is built upon organizing the recording data from $D$ according to the positions of point emitters.
-This one-to-one correspondence enables a unique way of programming interference patterns using a programmable source like Sol-II and Sol-III as proposed above.
-Note that the ability to form such programmable interference fringes is exclusive to the time-reversed design is beyond the capabilities of traditional double-slit setups, regardless of whether classical or quantum light sources are considered.
-The emitter's spatial correlation within the source plane actually erases the probabilistic relationship between emission and detection, which is however inherent in traditional arrangements due to the unavoidable diffraction effects behind the slits.
-From this viewpoint, the non-diffractive interference fringes (\ref{eq:It}) resemble a spatial version of a Mach-Zehnder interferometer \cite{26,27,28,29,30} with single photons to some extent, but with seemingly distinct underlying physics.
+The construction of the interference fringes (\ref{eq:It}) is built upon organizing the recording data from $D$ according to the recorded positions of point emitters.
+As an example, consider an experiment in which a movable point source is turned on sequentially at positions $y'_1<y'_2<y'_3<y'_4<y'_5\cdots$, each for the same duration $\Delta t$.
+The corresponding powers recorded by a fixed detector $D$ are $P_1,P_2,P_3,P_4,P_5,\cdots$.
+The nonlocal, diffractionless interference pattern can then be obtained by plotting these power values against their respective $y'$.
+In fact, this is the method used to attain Fig.~\ref{fig:reversed}(b).
+This one-to-one correspondence enables a unique way of programming interference formations with the use of a programmable source like Sol-II and Sol-III as proposed above.
+Note that the ability to form such programmable interference fringes is exclusive to the time-reversed design is beyond the capabilities of traditional double-slit setups, regardless of whether classical or quantum (light) sources are employed.
+The emitter's spatial correlation within the source plane actually helps restore the time-reversal symmetry between detection and emission and hence erases their probabilistic relationship, which is however inherent in traditional arrangements due to the unavoidable diffraction effects behind the slits.
+From this perspective, the non-diffractive spatial interference fringes (\ref{eq:It}) can be seen as a \textit{spatial} analogue of a Mach-Zehnder interferometer \cite{26,27,28,29,30} with single photons.
+However, the underlying physics appears fundamentally different: the former arises from a second-order interference effect as explained above, whereas the latter is simply a first-order interference effect.